 But what else happens?
 When the expectations of their service grows, there is joy.

-Another version of this parable describes this as enjoying or entering the presence of their master.
+The Gospel of Matthew's version of this parable describes this as enjoying or entering the presence of their master.

 Jesus is showing us how life works.
 How our relationship with him is experienced.

-We all receive a coin.
+We all receive a "coin".
 Some call it salvation.
 For others, it’s called grace.
 If nothing else, the gift—or coin—is our existence.
 Regardless we all have been given an equal opportunity to work with what we have.

 You won’t find Jesus offering a guarantee for an easy life.
 He doesn’t promise riches.
-And he certainly doesn’t promise that life will make sense.
+And he certainly doesn’t promise that life will always make sense.